ShawnXxy/AzMySQL-Connectivity-Checker/README.md

 - Supports Public Cloud (*.msyql.database.azure.com), Azure China (*.mysql.database.chinacloudapi.cn)

 **In order to run it you need to:**
-1. Ensure MySQL .Net Connector is installed.
-Please refer to https://dev.mysql.com/downloads/connector/net/8.0.html
-2. Open Windows PowerShell ISE (in Administrator mode if possible) In order for a network trace to be collected along with the tests ('CollectNetworkTrace' parameter), PowerShell must be run as an administrator.
+1. Open Windows PowerShell ISE (in Administrator mode if possible) In order for a network trace to be collected along with the tests ('CollectNetworkTrace' parameter), PowerShell must be run as an administrator.

 3. Open a New Script window